AIP contracted by Aurora for transit voyage and as EL for inaugural expeditions

 My team had to deal with a three day northbound flight delay requiring us to sail with the passengers northbound to Puerto Williams.
 They finished their expedition 5 days late.
 As we are under contract to wait for three days on the Peninsula we continued to carry out landings and kept the passengers in expedition mode.
 Aurora had to cancel an entire expedition due to the flights being unable to come into King George Island.
 The plus side for us as an expedition team is that we had plenty of time to work on our expedition equipment and to carry out training.
 I was very sad for people missing their trip of a lifetime however.“.

-Small boat Zodiac operations from the explorer vessel Sylvia Earle in the Neumayer Channel off Damoy, Antarctica.
+Small boat Zodiac dinghy operations explorer vessel Sylvia Earle Neumayer Channel, Damoy, Antarctica

 Sylvia Earle off Damoy with Zodiac operations and shore landing underway.